FreeBMD : Transcribers' Knowledge BaseWe have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 #COMMENT Surname has alternative name CHAPMAN

-If it is not the surname or you cannot determine if there is an entry for CHAPMAN, transcribe both names using 2 lines (repeating all the other information such as forename, district, etc.) and add a comment after the first line specifying how the original entry reads.
+If it is not the surname or you cannot determine if there is an entry for the second name, transcribe both names using 2 lines (repeating all the other information such as forename, district, etc.) and add a comment after the first line specifying how the original entry reads.
 For example

 So, in general, the comment should read:

-#COMMENT(2) entry reads <alternative> for <field>where <alternative> is the alternative from the record and <field> is the field in the record, either
+#COMMENT(2) entry reads <original> for <field>where <original> is the original wording from the field of the record and <field> is the field in the record which is

 If there are more than two names, enter one record for each and put in one